lmitelman/vul-manager/README.md

 - **[Passport.js](https://www.passportjs.org/):** Middleware for handling authentication, integrated with NestJS for JWT-based security.
 - **[Railway](https://railway.app/):** A cloud platform used to deploy the API and manage the MySQL database in a streamlined DevOps workflow.

+## Conventional Commits

+This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
+Using this convention helps:
+- Clearly communicate the purpose of each change (e.g., `feat`, `fix`, `refactor`)
+- Enable automated tools for changelog generation, versioning, and CI/CD workflows
+- Improve collaboration and maintain a clean commit history

+#### Example:
+> `feat(auth): add JWT login and token strategy`
+> `fix(vulns): correct status enum parsing in controller`

 ## API Reference